South Carolina Woman Films Her Attack on Facebook Live

 According to the detectives who tracked Burton down, the young man now finds himself facing three different counts of pre-meditated attempted murder.
 He’s being held without bond while police continue their investigation.

-“Something tells me this won’t be the last time we hear about a victim using Facebook or another networking social media website to help the public either know about a crime in progress or to help solve a crime,” personal injury lawyer, Joe and Martin of South Carolina said when he learned about Donesha’s use of Facebook live as she came under fire.
+“Something tells me this won’t be the last time we hear about a victim using Facebook or another networking social media website to help the public either know about a crime in progress or to help solve a crime,” personal injury lawyer, Joe and Martin of homework help usa said when he learned about Donesha’s use of Facebook live as she came under fire.
 “I can’t help wondering if, considering how much people are glued to their cell phones and tablets, if this might not actually turn out to be an even faster way of alerting the authorities of a crime in progress than dialing 911 will be.”

 If you are ever caught in a shootout as Donesha and her mother were.
 The first thing you need to do is take care of all your medical needs.
 Than you need to do everything in your power to help the authorities track down the person who committed the crime.
 Once that has been taken care of, you need to contact a well-respected, successful personal injury attorney and take the preliminary steps in filing a lawsuit against your attackers.